RobotnikAutomation/rbvogui_sim/README.md

 #### Notes

 - This is docker requires a graphical interface
+- The ros master uri is accesible outside the container, so in the host any ros command should work
+- You could also run a roscore previous to launch the simulation in order to have some processes on the host running
 - if you want to enter on the container use the following command in another terminal
 ```bash
 docker container exec -it rb_vogui_sim_instance bash